oh-lang/oh/wishlist.md

      ...
      the_type_(value)

-# therefore we need to specify the generics in brackets before calling the function.
+# therefore we need to specify the generics in braces before calling the function.
 copy_[the_type_: int_](value: 1234) # returns 1234
 ```